How to Make Malaysia's Favorite Snack: Cucur Udang

-- In a mortar, pound the dried shrimp and dried anchovies until its flaky.
+- In a mortar, pound the dried shrimp and dried anchovies until the mixture is flaky.

-- In a mixing bowl, combine the flour, red chili, birds eye's chili, shallots, chives, salt, turmeric powder and pounded ingredients.
+- In a mixing bowl, combine the flour, red chili, birds eye's chili, shallots, chives, salt, turmeric powder, and pounded shrimp and anchovies.

-- Gradually add the water, use a spatula to whisk the mixture.
+- Gradually add the water, using a spatula to whisk the mixture.

-- On a medium-high heat, filled the wok or a pan with oil.
+- Over medium-high heat, fill a wok or pan with oil.

 - Continue doing this until the batter is used up.